- Ph.D., Microbiology: Fudan University, Shanghai, China (2008)

-- 2010, Postdoctoral fellow in Viral Oncology, Johns Hopkins Medical Institute, Baltimore, Maryland
+- Postdoctoral Fellow, Viral Oncology: Johns Hopkins Medical Institute, Baltimore, MD (2010)

-- 2011, MPH, Epidemiology: Johns Hopkins Bloomberg School of Public Health, Baltimore, Maryland
+- MPH, Epidemiology: Johns Hopkins Bloomberg School of Public Health, Baltimore, MD (2011)

-- 2017, Postdoctoral fellow in Genetic Epidemiology, Yale School of Public Health, New Haven, Connecticut
+- Postdoctoral Fellow, Genetic Epidemiology: Yale School of Public Health, New Haven, CT (2017)

 Dr. Wang’s research focuses on the interaction of environmental and genetic factors in determining complex disease susceptibility, particularly asthma.
 The rising incidence of asthma over the last decades implies a conflict between changing environment and the evolving human genome.
 Her study aims to evaluate the impact of diverse environmental exposures on the airway microbial community and consequently how the altered commensal microbiome modulates genetic factors for asthma risk.
 With this, Dr. Wang currently works towards: